Tasmanophilus opinatus

 Tasmanophilus opinatus is a species of centipede in the Zelanophilidae family.
 It is endemic to Australia, and was first described in 1845 by British entomologist George Newport.

+Description

+The original description of this species is based on two damaged syntypes missing their posterior ends.
+A description of another specimen reports a deep orange-yellow color, a length of 54 mm, and 69 pairs of legs.

 Distribution

 The species occurs in south-eastern Australia, in Victoria and Tasmania.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter, soil and rotting wood.